Who can use this capability

 When you define custom row groups, you’ll work with the Primary column in a sheet to create a hierarchy.
 Here are the ways that you can go about this:

-- Use an existing value—type an existing Primary column value of a row in your sheet to group Jira issues.
-It's important to make sure that you type the Primary Column value exactly as it appears in the sheet.
+- Use an existing value: Enter an existing Primary column value of a row in your sheet to group Jira issues.
+Make sure that you type the Primary Column value exactly as it appears in the sheet.

 If your custom row group isn’t placed within existing hierarchy, the new parent row will appear at the bottom of your sheet.